HappyPointer/IT5007_Project_Spark-Tok/setup commands.md

 npm run compile

-npm start
+screen npm start

 ### API server setup
 ### Go to the api directory and execute the following commands:
 npm install

-screen mongod
+sudo screen mongod

 node scripts/init.mongo.js

-npm start
+screen npm start

 ### Note: If you are deploying the project on a cloud server with public IP, do remember to change the "API_address" variable to your public IP address, which is defined in ./ui/src/graphQLFetch.js line 13